Bairdo/gasket/docs/README.authenication.rst

 - Each 'interface' that is to use 802.1X authentication requires two configurations:

-1. The key 'mode' must be set with the value 'access'
+1. The key 'auth_mode' must be set with the value 'access'

-2. Each 'acl_in' must be unique to each interface ('port acl' from here on).
-This will restrict a user to the interface that they authenticate on.
-(It may be possible to have users authenticated across multiple interfaces (if they only authenticate on one), if the acl spans multiple ports, but this is not tested.)
+2. Each 'acl_in' must be in the form 'port_' + <DATAPATH NAME> + '_' + <PORT NUMBER> e.g. for the above configurations 'port_ovs-hosts_switch_2'.

-- 'port2_1' & 'port2_2' show the rules that each 802.1X port acl requires.
+- 'port_ovs-hosts-switch_1' & 'port_ovs-hosts-switch_2' show the rules that each 802.1X port acl requires.
 - For the rule 'name' field, please do not use 'd1x' or 'redir41x' as rules which match are treated specially internally.
 - Change the mac address '08:00:27:00:03:02' to the mac address of the server that hostap is running on.
 It should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port acls (untested).